hupe13/extensions-leaflet-map-testing/README.md

 Tests for including Leaflet Plugins in the Wordpress Plugin leaflet-map

-This code is changed from time to time and may (or may not) be published in the plugin Extensions for Leaflet Map.
+This code is changed from time to time and may (or may not) be published in the plugin Extensions Leaflet Map.
 Testers are welcome and new ideas too.

 <h2>Installation</h2>

 Download the zip file and <a href="https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin">upload it via WordPress Admin</a>.
 Activate the plugin.
-Prerequisites are <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> and <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions for Leaflet Map</a>.
+Prerequisites are <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> and <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions Leaflet Map</a>.

 <h2>Testing</h2>
 <h3>Leaflet-providers</h3>